anu-bdsi/workshop-intro-to-linux/week3-tutorial.md

 This will add the Bioconda channel as well as the conda-forge channel to your conda configuration.
 Once this is done, you should be able to install packages from the Bioconda channel using the conda install command.

 ## Create a conda environment for your project

-It is important we use conda to build the environment for each project because different project requires difference software with different versions.
-A conda environment can store all the dependent software for a project so it doesn't mixed up with others.

 Use the following code to create a new conda environment for your first genomics project.